Foreign relations of Myanmar: Belarus

 Belarus and Myanmar established diplomatic relations on 22 September 1999.
 In December 2011, prime minister of Belarus Mikhail Myasnikovich made on official visit to Myanmar.

 In 2021, Belarus was the only country to vote against UN General Assembly resolution calling Myanmar military to stop violence, release arrested protesters and restore democracy.
 It was assumed that Belarusian support for Myanmar military junta was caused by long history of arms trade with Myanmar Army.

 Denmark

 Myanmar is represented in Denmark through its embassy in the United Kingdom, and Denmark is represented in Myanmar through its embassy in Thailand.
 Diplomatic relations were established in 1955.
 Relations between the two countries are friendly, but economically, Denmark has the "worst" trade with Myanmar in the European Union.
-Denmark also supports the Norwegian based radio station, Democratic Voice of Burma.

-Assistance to Myanmar

 Development assistance to Myanmar is a top priority of the Danish International Development Agency's engagement in Southeast Asia.
 93 million DKK was given to education and healthcare projects.
 Danish development assistance has focused on promoting democracy and human rights.
 Denmark was one of the first countries to respond to cyclone Nargis by providing humanitarian assistance to Myanmar.
 Three Diseases Fund was founded in 2006, and Denmark joined in 2009.
 Three Diseases Fund helps Myanmar fight HIV and AIDS, and has assisted with 73 million dollars.